Similes for Confident with Explanation and Examples

 1. She entered the room as confident as a peacock showing its feathers, and everyone noticed her.

-2. He presented his project as confident as a peacock, although it was his first attempt.
+2. He presented his project as confidently as a peacock, although it was his first attempt.

-3. The performer danced as confident as a peacock, so the audience applauded loudly.
+3. The performer danced as confidently as a peacock, so the audience applauded loudly.

-4. She smiled as confident as a peacock, yet stayed graceful.
+4. She smiled as confidently as a peacock, yet stayed graceful.

-5. He dressed as confident as a peacock, and he carried himself proudly.
+5. He dressed as confidently as a peacock, and he carried himself proudly.

 Best Use: “You look amazing in that outfit!”
 “I feel as confident as a peacock showing its feathers.”